-Gulf Coast Financial is one of the leading Independent third party appraisal companies in the United States.
-Some of our senior advisors have been utilizing them for over 10 years.
-That speaks volumes in an ever changing industry.
-We are confident in their valuation methodologies and it’s not just Aberdeen Advisors who approve of them.
+Gulf Coast Financial is one of the leading Independent third-party appraisal companies in the United States.
+Some of our senior advisors have been utilizing them for over 15 years.
+That speaks volumes in an ever-changing industry.
+We are confident in their valuation methodologies and it’s not just Capstone Business Brokers LLC who approve of them.
 They are the leading providers of business valuations for the Small Business Administration.
 GCF also works with more than a hundred conventional and SBA lenders throughout the United States including CIT, Wachovia, UPS Capital, Comerica, Wells Fargo, and Key Bank.

 Although you may not need a third party independent business valuation to sell your business, it is highly recommended.
 A seller may want to make sure he is getting maximum value for his life’s work.
 It will likely be needed for SBA financing, a partnership change or divorce.
-Whatever the reason, Aberdeen Advisors can help facilitate the process for you and educate you on the valuation methods used to determine the final value.
+Whatever the reason, Capstone Business Brokers can help facilitate the process for you and educate you on the valuation methods used to determine the final value.

 GCF Valuation offers the following services to our clients:

 Each of Their services is explained in detail below: Complete Appraisal – Self Contained Report: This is a formal presentation of the value of a business in a self-contained written report.
 If a valuation has the potential to go to court, or if the report needs to be reviewed by others, such as the IRS for tax implications, this type of report explains in full detail how the value was derived.
 Uniform Standards of Professional Appraisal Practice (USPAP) and American Society of Appraisers (ASA) address the above as a “Comprehensive, Written Business Valuation Report”.
 The Institute of Business Appraisers (IBA) addresses the above as a “Formal Written Report”.
 Typical uses are as follows: